sguox002/leetcode/leetcode-all.md

 ->>

 ### array & string
+<<-1573	Number of Ways to Split a String    		30.4%	Medium
+given a 01 string, divide into 3 subarrays so that number of 1s is the same among s1,s2 and s3. find the mid string s2 and check number of 0 on its left and right.

+->>

+<<-1582	Special Positions in a Binary Matrix    		64.3%	Easy
+given a 01 matrix. position (i,j) is special if all other elements in row and col are 0. two passes: get row sum and col sum. and then A[i,j]==row[i]==co[j] ->>

+<<-1583	Count Unhappy Friends    		52.6%	Medium
+n people. preference n x n-1. ith row is ith person's preference over friends.
+They are divided into pairs. a pair [x,y] is not happy if there is a pair (u,v): x prefer u over y and u prefers x over v.
+- convert matrix to 2d hashmap so that we can get preference in O(1)
+- for all pairs, check if they are not happy.

+->>

 <<-1588	Sum of All Odd Length Subarrays    		81.1%	Easy
 brutal force is easy.
 O(N): subarry with odd length containing A[i], calculate the times.